wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/salesforcebulk-v2-connector-example.md

 | /getQueryJobInfo | POST |
 | /getSuccessfulQueryResults  | POST |

-Lets add the operations to the resources in `Salesforce` API
+Let's add the operations to the resources in the `Salesforce` API

 #### - /createJobAndUploadData

   Users can utilize this resource to send CSV content for upload via the request body.
 The API will utilize an `enrich` mediator to store the CSV content in a `csvContent` property.
 The 'UploadJobData' operation will then upload the `csvContent`.
 After uploading the content, the `CloseJob` operation will be used to change the job status to `UploadComplete`.

-  1. In the API insequence select the Enrich mediator.
+  1. In the API inSequence select the Enrich mediator.
 Using the Enrich mediator clone the body content to a property called `csvContent`.
       Enrich source:

       ```xml